 Hardcore

-Hardcore is a 1979 American neo-noir thriller crime-drama film written and directed by Paul Schrader and starring George C. Scott, Peter Boyle, Season Hubley, and Dick Sargent.
-Its plot follows a conservative Midwestern businessman whose teenage daughter goes missing in California.
-With the help of a prostitute, his search leads him into the illicit subculture of pornography and, later, snuff films.
+Hardcore is a 1979 American neo-noir crime drama film written and directed by Paul Schrader, and starring George C. Scott, Peter Boyle, Season Hubley, and Dick Sargent.
+The plot follows a conservative Midwestern businessman whose teenage daughter goes missing in California.
+With the help of a prostitute, his search leads him into the illicit subculture of pornography, including snuff films.

 Plot